It’s tempting to rely on machine translation to localize your website for global markets.

 Translation Accuracy

-Many words and phrases in other languages are nuanced, and not word-for-word translations from English.
-Getting them right requires the deft hand of an expert linguist who knows the language, understands the culture, and can provide translations that reflect the actual language use of people in that market.
+Certain English words and phrases can’t be directly translated.
+Producing translations like these that can be understood requires an expert linguist who knows the language, understands the culture, and can provide translations that reflect the actual language use of people in that market.

 Without it, content credibility suffers.